hurraygong/MU3DSP/Docs/source/index.rst

 Support
 ^^^^^^^
-Feel free to submit an `issue <https://github.com/hurraygong/SCpre-seq/issues/new>`_ or send us an `email <gongjt057@nenu.edu.cn>`_.
+Feel free to submit an `issue <https://github.com/hurraygong/MU3DSP/issues/new>`_ or send us an `email <gongjt057@nenu.edu.cn>`_.
-Your help to improve SCpre-seq is highly appreciated.
+Your help to improve MU3DSP is highly appreciated.

 .. toctree::